 - The Power Sources

 - Turning On the Computer

-- Power Plans
+- Shutting the Computer Down

 - Power-Saving States

 - · Configuring the Power Buttons

 - Battery Information

 The computer uses enhanced power saving techniques to give the operating system (OS) direct control over the power and thermal states of devices and processors.
 For example, this enables the OS to set devices into low-power states based on user settings and information from applications.